This toddler bike helmets review can help to choose the best helmet before your child starts riding a bike or balance bike.

 Note: Designed for toddler 3+

-Best Bike Helmets for Toddlers – Buyer’s Guide
+Toddler Bike Helmets Review – Buyer’s Guide

 First thing you need to do before buying any helmet is to take a measure of your kid’s head circumference by using a string or a measuring tape.
 A helmet, picked by wrong size, could be either too tight and your child would refuse to put it again or too loose and would cause a helmet tilt to the sides ever so slightly.